 According to the report, Why The UK Needs Tighter Asbestos Controls, during the periods of 1920 – 1970 and 1971-2000, Europe used 48% and 58% of the entire worlds tradings of asbestos, arguably making Europe the historical global centre of asbestos use; the UK, Germany and France being the highest importers (as shown in the table below).

 In the UK during the 1950s, the 60s and 70s there was a ‘building boom’ within the UK, in which amosite asbestos was used inside buildings as insulation/insulative products and chrysotile asbestos was used in the cement and cladding of the outside of buildings.

 Unfortunately, this also means that the highest amount of asbestos-related diseases and subsequent deaths are also associated with European countries currently.

-The figures shown in the White Paper that there is a direct correlation between the amount of asbestos used per captia and the number of deaths from mesothelioma (a type of lung cancer directly associated with exposure of asbestos).
-As the largest importers and users of asbestos, the UK features the highest amount of mesothelioma deaths.
+The figures shown in the White Paper that there is a direct correlation between the amount of asbestos used per capita and the number of deaths from mesothelioma (a type of lung cancer directly associated with exposure of asbestos).
+As the largest importer and user of asbestos, the UK features the highest amount of mesothelioma deaths.
 It is important to note that these statistics do not make reference to other asbestos-related diseases and so the figures do not account for the larger issue of asbestos exposure in the UK and other countries.

 The Need To Know The Risks